Skin school, Acne, Anti-aging, Skincare

 Tretinoin has been shown to have scientifically proven effects on the skin:

-• treating and preventing acne vulgaris;
+• Treating and preventing acne vulgaris;

 • lightening effect – anti-yellowish skin;

-• treating shallow indented scarring;
+• Treating shallow indented scarring;

-• increasing epidermal thickness;
+• Increasing epidermal thickness;

-• aid in melasma treatment;
+• Aids in melasma treatment;

-• aid in vitiligo treatment.
+• Aids in vitiligo treatment.

 Tretinoin for Acne